Lightstreamer/helm-charts/DEPLOYMENT.md

        --create-namespace
      ```

-For more details about chart customization, refer to the [official Helm documentation](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
+For more details about general chart customization, refer to the [official Helm documentation](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).

-In the subsequent section, we will guide through the...
+In the following sections, we will guide you on how to customize the values of the Lightstreamer Helm chart to configure the most critical aspects of deploying a Lightstreamer Broker to Kubernetes.

 ### Configure a New Server Socket Configuration

-To configure a new server socket, add a new entry to the [`servers`](README.md#servers) section, along with the mandatory settings (namely, [`name`](README.md#serversdefaultservername) and [`port`](README.md#serversdefaultserverport)).
-In addition, remember to enable the configuration through the [`enabled`](README.md#serversdefaultserverenabled) flag to include the new server socket in the deployment.
+To configure a new server socket, add a new entry to the [`servers`](README.md#servers) section with the following mandatory settings:

+- [`name`](README.md#serversdefaultservername): A unique name for the server socket.
+- [`port`](README.md#serversdefaultserverport): The port number the server socket will listen on.

+Moreover, set the [`enabled`](README.md#serversdefaultserverenabled) flag to `true` to include the server socket in the deployment.

+Example configuration:

 ```yaml
 servers: